Program Overview

 • Students transferring from another college or university must have a cumulative GPA of 3.0 or above in order to be considered for admission to the major.

-• Students who meet the above requirements and select Exercise Physiology as their major, must transfer into the School of Education and Human Development and set Exercise Physiology as the first major.
+• Students who meet the above requirements and select Applied Physiology as their major, must transfer into the School of Education and Human Development and set Applied Physiology as the first major.

 • A grade of “C” or better is required for each course applied toward the major.
 Students are allowed to retake a course one time.